Polarization switching induced by domain wall sliding in two-dimensional ferroelectric monochalcogenides: Results and Discussion

-In order to calculate the polarization profile in the DW supercells we adapted the approach from ref \cite{Meyer2002} and write the polarization in the $i$'th direction of unit cell $\alpha$ as $P_{i,\alpha}=\frac{1}{A}\sum_{j,a\in\alpha}Z_{ij}^{*a} d_j^a$, where $A$ is the unit cell area, $d^a_j$ is the displacement of atom $a$ in direction $j$ and $Z_{ij}^{*a}$ is the Born effective charge tensor of atom $a$.
-We note that the Born effective charges may exhibit sizeable variations between the centrosymmtric and polar structures and we have used the average of these two values in order to obtain a compromise that provides a reasonable description of the polarization in the vicinity of the DW (see table S2 in the SI for the calculated BEC in the centrosymmetric phase).
-In figure \ref{fig:stru} we show the polarization profiles for 90 and 180 DWs of GeS.
-It is clear that the DWs in both cases are only a few unit cells wide.
+where $A$ is the unit cell area, $d^a_j$ is the displacement of atom $a$ in direction $j$ and $Z_{ij}^{*a}$ is the Born effective charge tensor of atom $a$.
+We note that the Born effective charges may exhibit sizeable variations between the centrosymmetric and polar structures and we have used the average of these two values in order to obtain a compromise that provides a reasonable description of the polarization in the vicinity of the DW (see table S2 in the SI for a comparison of the Born effective charges in the centrosymmetric and polar phases).
+In figure \ref{fig:stru} we show the polarization profiles for 90$^\circ$ and 180$^\circ$ DWs of GeS.
+The polarization reaches the bulk value one and two unit cells from the DW for 90$^\circ$ and 180$^\circ$ DWs respectively and the DW width is thus at most a few unit cells wide in both case in both cases.